 There are lots of decisions to make when buying home insurance.
 What’s the value of the items in your home?
-Do you have any special items or valuables that need to be named on the policy?
-What’s the rebuilding cost of your home?
-Do you need additional coverage for sewer backup or roof collapse?
+How much is the rebuilding cost of your home?
+And what would you like to set as your home insurance deductible?

 What is a home insurance deductible?